Low-noise Optomechanical Single Phonon-photon Conversion for Quantum Networks: Competing interests

 where $\rho_\mathrm{HOM, out}$ is the joint density matrix of all four output modes.
 We define the second-order correlation function of detection events on the single-photon detectors as

 which corresponds to the normalized number of coincidence clicks as presented for the measurement result in the main text.

-Figure~\ref{Fig:S8_qutip_simulations_hom}a shows the result of QuTiP simulations using the procedure described above with both arms initialized in thermal states with varying thermal phonon occupariotn $n_\mathrm{th}$ either in co-polarized or cross-polarized configuration.
-We observe $g^{(2)}_\mathrm{HOM} > 1$ for the cross-polarized measurement configuration.
+Figure~\ref{Fig:S8_qutip_simulations_hom}a shows the result of QuTiP simulations using the procedure described above with both mechanical modes initialized in thermal states with varying thermal phonon occupancy $n_\mathrm{th}$ either in co-polarized or cross-polarized configuration.
+We observe $g^{(2)}_\mathrm{HOM} > 1$ for the cross-polarized measurement configuration irrespective of $n_\mathrm{th}$.
+The slight decrease of $g^{(2)}_\mathrm{HOM}$ with increasing $n_\mathrm{th}$ in the simulations is an artefact of the truncated Hilbert space dimension ($N=7$) limiting the accuracy of the simulation for large thermal states.
 In this case, interference of the modes in the two interferometer arms occurs for each polarization independently.
 As our detection scheme is not sensitive to the photon polarization, this case corresponds to simultaneous HBT measurements on each of the input modes.
 Detection events of the two HBT measurements overlap giving rise to $g^{(2)}_\mathrm{HOM} > 1$ due to the thermal nature of the input state.
 For co-polarized measurement configuration, the modes in the two arms interfere reducing the probability of coincidence detection events.
-The result of the QuTiP simulations agrees well with the experimental data point (indicated by a star in Fig.~\ref{Fig:S8_qutip_simulations_hom}a) from the HOM measurement of two thermal states (see Fig.~\ref{Fig:S9_HOM_wcs_and_thermal})b).
+The result of the QuTiP simulations are in reasonable agreement with the experimental data point (indicated by a star in Fig.~\ref{Fig:S8_qutip_simulations_hom}a) from the HOM measurement of two thermal states (see Fig.~\ref{Fig:S9_HOM_wcs_and_thermal})b).
+The slightly lower value of $g^{(2)}_\mathrm{HOM}$ measured in the experiment compared to the numerical simulations may be due to imperfect balancing of the optical power in the two interferometer arms as discussed above.

 To model the realistic case of HOM interference of optomechanically generated single-photons, we initialize the modes in the two interferometer arms in a state with density matrix $\rho_\mathrm{om, out}(p_\mathrm{S}, p_\mathrm{aS}, n_\mathrm{write}, n_\mathrm{read})$ obtained through the simulation procedure described above in Sec.~\ref{sim_procedure}.
 Figure~\ref{Fig:S8_qutip_simulations_hom}b shows the resulting second-order correlation function as a function of added thermal phonon occupancy during the readout pulse.
 The scattering probability during the write pulse ($p_\mathrm{S} = 0.1$) and initial phonon occupancy ($n_\mathrm{write} = 0.2$) due to heating from the write pulse are fixed at the values used in the HOM experiment presented in the main text.
 Again, the result of the QuTiP simulations agrees well with the experimental data point (indicated by a star in Fig.~\ref{Fig:S8_qutip_simulations_hom}b) from the HOM measurement of optomechanically generated single photons as presented in the main text.